 Scholars heretofore have found little evidence of how so many Chinese could be hired by one company, and in such a relatively short period of intense construction.
 How could the railroad company locate so many thousands of Chinese?
 What did it take to convince Chinese to commit to being employed in this line of work?
 Who helped the Chinese collect their pay for their work in railroad construction?

-This digital collection of payroll sheets is curated to reveal answers to such questions.
+This digital collection of payroll sheets is curated to address such questions.
 With each item, the descriptions and metadata highlight key indicators that Chinese themselves formed enterprises to recruit and retain large numbers of Chinese workers.
 The interested public will see in these digital items the details that professional scholars in the Chinese Railroad Workers in North America Project at Stanford have identified to reveal the complex relationship between the Chinese and labor contracting.
 We invite interested visitors to open these items in our digital repository, and examine the details that we highlight.
 Names, dates, work locations, pay – per diem and in total – may be studied to gain new insight into the business that some Chinese formed to manage the payroll for many more Chinese to do the work of constructing the Central Pacific Railroad.

 Archeological Artifacts Gallery

 The Archeological Artifacts Gallery offers open access to visual records of original items unearthed at field sites of historical camps of Chinese railroad workers.
-Digital accessioning is in process and these items will be available soon.

 While scholars have thus far not found diaries to document the Chinese workers’ voices, archeologists have unearthed material evidence of how the workers’ experienced daily life.
 The items in this gallery are each individually curated with descriptions that highlight details perceived by professional archeologists, and used to reveal elements of the Chinese railroad workers’ material life, workplace conditions, leisure activities, medicinal treatments, and material ties to their homeland.